syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Dealing-with-Suggestion-Box.md

 {% endtabs %}

-The following code snippet will triggered
+The following code snippet will handle the event.

 {% tabs %}